rivm-syso/effectiveness_NPIs/README.md

 ## Funding

 This study was funded by the Ministry of Health, Welfare and Sport (VWS) in the Netherlands.
-The authors of this study received funding from European Union’s Horizon 2020 research and innovation programme - project ESCAPE (Grant agreement number 101095619).
+FM and JW received funding from European Union’s Horizon 2020 research and innovation programme - project ESCAPE (Grant agreement number 101095619).
 FM was supported by the Ministry of Education, Culture, Sports, Science and Technology, Japan (MEXT) to a project on Joint Usage/Research Center – Leading Academia in Marine and Environmental Pollution Research (LaMer).
 FM acknowledges fundings from Japan Society for the Promotion of Science (JSPS KAKENHI, 20J00793) and JST (JPMJPR23RA).

 ## Feedback